 (Pocket-lint) - GoPro is pretty much the preeminent name in the action camera world, and has been on top of the game for years now.
 It's constantly releasing new models to keep up with technological developments and user expectations.

 While there's more competition now, GoPro still has arguably the best all-round ecosystem of action cameras.
-That said, there are absolutely loads of models to choose from.
-This begs the question: which GoPro should you buy?
+And thanks to some product line refreshing over the past couple of years, the sheer number of options has reduced to make choosing one much easier.
+So which GoPro should you buy?

 What GoPro offers

 GoPro's entire lineup has gone through something of a streamlining process and complete refresh over the past couple of years.
 Whereas prior years saw various models, including a budget, tiny Session, the company now only offers versions of the flagship Hero series and the 360-degree Max.

 In 2018, it moved around its product line quite a bit to achieve this streamlining, and further slimmed it down in 2019 with the launch of the Hero 8 and Max.
 In 2020, that process was refined further, and now it only offers the 9 Black, Max, 8 Black and 7 Black.
 Although, older models are available from third party retailers.

 That makes four cameras in total but between them you should easily be able to find something that works for you on your budget.
 What's more, you can still quite easily find some of the previous flagship cameras at much lower prices than they were at launch.

 GoPro also offers an array of accessories, from small handheld mounts that act as tripods, to floating cases and handles.
 It also has a great, easy to use mobile app for editing.
 As an ecosystem goes, it's pretty unbeatable.

 Our pick of the best action cameras from GoPro